 Steve Pergam, Catherine Liu, and Keith Jerome investigated SARS-CoV-2 prevalence, clinical characteristics and outcomes in symptomatic Seattle-area healthcare workers.

-Alpana Waghmare, Josh Schiffer, Michael Boeckh, Keith Jerome, Elizabeth Duke, and Dan Reeves demonstrated that self-sampling with mid-nasal foam swabs is well-tolerated and provides quantitative viral output concordant with mid-turbinate flocked swabs.
-Showed that nasal cytokine levels correlate and cluster according to immune cell of origin, and that periods of stable viral loads are followed by rapid elimination, which could be coupled with cytokine expansion and contraction using mathematical models.
+Alpana Waghmare, Josh Schiffer, Michael Boeckh, Keith Jerome, Elizabeth Duke, Dan Reeves, and Fabian Cardozo-Ojeda demonstrated that self-sampling with mid-nasal foam swabs is well-tolerated and provides quantitative viral output concordant with mid-turbinate flocked swabs, that nasal cytokine levels correlate and cluster according to immune cell of origin, and that periods of stable viral loads are followed by rapid elimination, which could be coupled with cytokine expansion and contraction using mathematical models.
 Studies are ongoing to determine the utility of the foam swab for SARS-CoV-2 testing at home.
+With Subhasish Baral.

-Anna Wald, Elizabeth Duke and Amanda Casto are study investigators in the ACTT-1 NIH randomized controlled trial (RCT) of remdesivir for hospitalized patients, which assessed remdesivir for COVID-19 treatment in patients hospitalized with COVID-19 and requiring supplemental oxygen therapy.
-Preliminary report.
+Anna Wald, Elizabeth Duke and Amanda Casto, as study investigators in the ACTT-1 NIH randomized controlled trial of remdesivir for hospitalized patients, showed that remdesivir was superior to placebo in shortening the time to recovery in adults who were hospitalized with COVID-19 and had evidence of lower respiratory tract infection.